tinne26/kage-desk/docs/tutorials/premult.md

 ![](https://github.com/tinne26/kage-desk/blob/main/img/premult_opaque.png?raw=true)

-"Yeah, it's looking stylish!", you say to yourself.
+"Yeah, it's looking stylish!", you tell yourself.

-"But perhaps we can make a couple slight changes here and there... *yo, what's going on with color?!*"
+"But perhaps we can make a couple tweaks here and there... *yooo, what's going on with color?!*"

 ![](https://github.com/tinne26/kage-desk/blob/main/img/premult_transparent.png?raw=true)

-And suddenly color gets weird.
+Suddenly color gets weird.

 No, you are not going insane.
 No, Ebitengine isn't broken.
 It's our good friend the **premultiplied alpha**.

-*(and this one is sadly very real)*

 ## Huh..?

 Most of the time we are working with RGBA values.
-One color, four channels: red, green, blue and finally alpha, which is kinda special.
+One color, four channels: red, green, blue and finally alpha (also known as opacity), which is kind of special.

 When it comes to image processing (rendering, composition, and so on), there are multiple ways to interpret the alpha value of a given color.
-Computer graphics benefit most from the *premultiplied alpha* format, which considers that the alpha value of a color *has already been applied to the other color channels* in a pre-multiplication process.
+Computer graphics benefit most from the *premultiplied alpha* format, which considers that the alpha of a color *has already been applied to the other color channels* in a pre-multiplication process.

 In other words, if we take the non-premultiplied color `clr := vec4(1.0, 1.0, 1.0, 0.5)` and we want to premultiply it, we would do `clr = vec4(clr.RGB*clr.A, clr.A)`, which would give us `vec4(0.5, 0.5, 0.5, 0.5)`.

-This might not mean much to you yet, but don't worry, just keep going.
-Wihle the concept may be tricky to grasp, its shape is actually quite easy to detect:
+This might not mean much to you yet, but don't worry; while the concept of premultiplied alpha may be tricky to grasp, identifying where it's misused is much simpler:
 - If you use a `color.RGBA` or a `vec4` where the alpha value is lower than any of the other channels (e.g., `color.RGBA{255, 255, 0, 128}`, `vec4(0, 0, 128, 64)`), you are creating an *invalid premultiplied alpha color* and bad things will happen.

 If you take a look at the documentation in [image/color](https://pkg.go.dev/image/color), you will see that it's full of references to "premultiplied alpha" and "non-premultiplied alpha".
 When Ebitengine asks you for `color.Color` values in the API, you have to pay attention to the actual types you are using.
 If you are using the most common color type, `color.RGBA`, you have to obey the spec and *use premultiplied values when you create the color*.
 Other types, like `color.NRGBA`, can be easier to use at the beginning.
 If you are using shaders, though, Ebitengine always requires you to use the premultiplied alpha format.